ktock/container2wasm/examples/networking/fetch/README.md

 - pros: No need to run network stack daemon on the host.
 Networking is done based on browser's Fetch API and follows its security configuration including CORS restriction.
 - cons: Container can send only HTTP/HTTPS packets to outside of the browser.
 And the set of accesible HTTP/HTTPS sites is limited by the browser's security rule (e.g. limited CORS).

-We use [`gvisor-tap-vsock`](https://github.com/containers/gvisor-tap-vsock) as the network stack written in Go.
-We provide the customized version of the network stack [`c2w-net-proxy`](../../../extras/c2w-net-proxy) for container-on-browser use-case.
+We provide the network stack [`c2w-net-proxy`](../../../extras/c2w-net-proxy) implemented based on [`gvisor-tap-vsock`](https://github.com/containers/gvisor-tap-vsock).
-This is compiled to WASM and runs on browser.
+This is written in Go and compiled to WASM and runs on browser.

 `c2w-net-proxy` running on browser provides HTTP/HTTPS proxy for the container.
-The proxy runs on top of `gvisor-tap-vsock`'s network stack that receives packets from the container.
+The proxy runs on top of the network stack (running on browser) that receives packets from the container.
 `c2w-net-proxy` forwards HTTP/HTTPS requests using the browser's `fetch` API so it doesn't require network stack daemon outside of the browser.

 For HTTPS, the proxy teminates the TLS connection from the contaienr with its own certificate and re-encrypt the connection to the destination using the Fetch API.